reactiflux/reactiflux.com/pages/transcripts/andrew-clark.md

 ----

-**Q:** Since the purpose of fiber is essentially being able to achieve 60fps on the web, will react ever have some helpers built-in for animation (other than and perhaps better than ReactCSSTransitionGroup)?
+<a name="since-purpose-fiber-essentially-able" href="#since-purpose-fiber-essentially-able">#</a> **Q:** Since the purpose of fiber is essentially being able to achieve 60fps on the web, will react ever have some helpers built-in for animation (other than and perhaps better than ReactCSSTransitionGroup)?
 Or should such helpers exist in user-land libraries? - *everdimension*

 **A:** The purpose of Fiber is a bit more nuanced than that (I may be to blame for pushing that line...
 I wrote that in my React Fiber Architecture doc last summer before I worked for FB and joined the React Team.
 That doc was my attempt to understand something from the outside with little context by just reading the code.
 So some of it is outdated.
 I intend to update it sometime in the next few weeks, now that Fiber is closer to being fully implemented.)